austral/austral.github.io/spec/rationale-error-handling.md

    reaches the top of the stack will terminate the program only after all resources have been safely deallocated.

-2. **Testing**.
-Contract violations can be caught during test execution and reported appropriately, without needing to spawn a new thread or a new process.
+2. **Testing:** Contract violations can be caught during test execution and reported appropriately, without needing to spawn a new thread or a new process.

-3. **Exporting Code**.
-Code that is built to be exported through the C ABI can catch all exceptions, convert them to values, and return appropriate error values through the FFI boundary.
+3. **Exporting Code:** Code that is built to be exported through the C ABI can catch all exceptions, convert them to values, and return appropriate error values through the FFI boundary.
 Rust libraries that export Rust code through the FFI use [`catch_unwind`][catch-unwind] to do this.

 There are, however, significant downsides to exception handling:

-1. **Complexity**.
-Exceptions are among the most complex language features.
+1. **Complexity:** Exceptions are among the most complex language features.
 This complexity is reflected in the semantics, which makes the language harder to describe, harder to formalize, harder to learn, and harder to implement.
 Consequently the code is harder to reason about, since exceptions introduce surprise control flow at literally every program point.

-2. **Pessimization**.
-When exceptions are part of the language semantics, and any function can throw, many compiler optimizations become unavailable.
+2. **Pessimization:** When exceptions are part of the language semantics, and any function can throw, many compiler optimizations become unavailable.

-3. **Code Size**.
-Exception handling support, even so called "zero cost exception handling", requires sizeable cleanup code to be written.
+3. **Code Size:** Exception handling support, even so called "zero cost exception handling", requires sizeable cleanup code to be written.
 This has a cost in the size of the resulting binaries.
 Larger binaries can result in a severe performance penalty if the code does not fit in the instruction cache.

-4. **Hidden Function Calls**.
-Calls to destructors are inserted by the compiler, both on normal exit from a scope and on cleanup.
+4. **Hidden Function Calls:** Calls to destructors are inserted by the compiler, both on normal exit from a scope and on cleanup.
 This makes destructors an invisible cost.